 - Your availability (start and end dates, as well as hours per week)

-- Résumé of no more than one page
+- Résumé of no more than two pages

 - Academic transcript(s) (official or unofficial)